 HDD will be used to connect the Sunrise Wind Export Cable (SRWEC) to the Onshore Transmission Cable at Landfall and for the Onshore Transmission Cable to cross the ICW.
-In addition, HDD or horizontal auger boring (HAB) construction is anticipated at six TC locations along the Onshore Transmission Cable route and two TC locations along the Onshore Interconnection Cable route.
+In addition, HDD or horizontal auger boring (HAB) construction is anticipated at four TC locations along the Onshore Transmission Cable route and one TC location along the Onshore Interconnection Cable route.
+The primary noise generating construction phases at HDD and HAB sites are site preparation and drilling operations.
 Construction activities associated with site preparation at HDD and HAB sites will generate noise of approximately 84 dB at a distance of 50 feet (ft) (15 meters [m]) after implementing noise control strategies.
-Permissible noise limits are not expected to be exceeded at the Landfall HDD, the ICW HDD, or TC locations along the Onshore Interconnection Cable route since the specified controls are anticipated to reduce noise at NSRs below permissible limits.
+Permissible noise limits are not expected to be exceeded at the Landfall HDD, the ICW HDD, or TC location along the Onshore Interconnection Cable route since the specified controls are anticipated to reduce noise at NSRs below permissible limits.
 Construction noise from site preparation will exceed the permissible limit at nearby NSRs for all TC locations along the Onshore Transmission Cable route, and BMPs will be implemented to further reduce noise at NSRs.
 Since the activities associated with site preparation are anticipated to be of relatively short duration and limited to the daytime, site preparation is not expected to cause an adverse impact.

+Drilling operations at HDD and HAB sites will require continuous operation over several months and associated equipment is also expected to run overnight.
 Mitigative measures are warranted at the Landfall HDD, the ICW HDD, and all HAB and HDD sites along the Onshore Transmission Cable route to attenuate construction noise from drilling operations below permissible noise limits.
-After implementing feasible noise controls, construction activity at the TCs of the Long Island Railroad at William Floyd Parkway, Carmans River at Montauk Highway, and Sunrise Highway at Yaphank Avenue is expected to exceed the permissible sound level as specified by Suffolk County at one or more NSRs.
+After implementing feasible noise controls, construction activity at the TCs of Sunrise Highway at Revilo Avenue and Carmans River at Victory Avenue are expected to exceed the permissible sound level as specified by NYSDEC or Suffolk County at one or more NSRs.
 Drilling operations at all other sites will comply with all applicable regulations.
-The expected increases in ambient sound levels at NSRs necessitates that BMPs be implemented to further diminish noise from drilling operations at the ICW HDD and most of the TC locations per NYSDEC policy.
-Since these construction activities are anticipated to be of relatively short duration, drilling operations are not expected to cause an adverse impact.
-Drilling operations will require continuous operation over several months and associated equipment is also expected to run overnight.
+The expected increases in ambient sound levels at NSRs necessitates that BMPs be implemented to further diminish noise from drilling operations at the ICW HDD and most TC locations per NYSDEC policy.
+Since these construction activities are anticipated to be of relatively short duration and mitigation measures applied as necessary, drilling operations are not expected to cause an adverse impact.

-Since the activities associated with installation of the Onshore Transmission Cable and Onshore Interconnection Cable are anticipated to be of relatively short duration and limited to daytime hours, this construction is not expected to cause adverse impacts.
-Construction activities associated with the Onshore Transmission Cable and Onshore Interconnection Cable will generate noise that exceeds the permissible sound level limit of 65 dB at distances of less than 550 ft (168 m).
+Construction activities associated with installation of the Onshore Transmission Cable and Onshore Interconnection Cable, excluding construction at TC locations, will generate noise that exceeds the NYSDEC permissible sound level limit of 65 dB at distances of less than 550 ft (168 m).
 Given the proximity of residences adjacent to the roads along the Onshore Transmission Cable route, the permissible sound level is expected to be exceeded at NSRs.
 Construction of the Onshore Interconnection Cable is also expected to exceed the NYSDEC noise limits at NSRs adjacent to the proposed routes.
 Therefore, BMPs will be implemented to minimize noise impacts from construction of the Onshore Transmission Cable and Onshore Interconnection Cable.
+Since construction of the Onshore Transmission Cable and Onshore Interconnection Cable are anticipated to be of relatively short duration and the majority of the work is anticipated to occur during daytime hours, this construction is not expected to cause adverse impacts.
 In some areas, construction along the route may be required to occur at night to mitigate traffic impacts, which would conflict with the Town of Brookhaven and Suffolk County noise codes.